 Refuse Fascism

-While speaking with a woman who identifies as a RevComm (Revolutionary Communist) two months ago at a demonstration in Chicago, I learned that a rally and march were planned for Washington D.C. to commemorate the November 5, 2024 election that returned Donald J. Trump to the White House.
+While speaking with a woman who identifies as a RevComm (Revolutionary Communist) two months ago at a demonstration in Chicago, I learned that a rally and march were planned for Washington D.C. on November 5th to commemorate the 2024 election that returned Donald J. Trump to the White House.
 The word “commemorate” is not a synonym for the word “celebration.”
-The Far Left would be sitting shiva for the United States of America; not celebrating Trump’s return.
-According to the woman, people from around the country would be making the journey to D.C.
+The left leaning activist community (the “Far Left”) would be sitting shiva for the United States of America rather than celebrating Trump’s return.
+According to the woman, people from around the country planned to attend.

 Despite the lackluster turnout, this was one of the better demonstrations I have attended.
-The chants were the same, as were the speeches, although a bit more incendiary given presence of the Far Left.
-Those who did show up were far more passionate in their opposition to Trump than the suburbanites and urban professionals who take to the streets every six months or so.
+The chants were the same, as were the speeches, although a bit more incendiary given the Far Left milieu.
+Yet, the demonstrators exhibited much more passion and energy than is usually on display.

-Some took their cue from those in Portland, Oregon who refused to be intimidated by Trump’s threats, comically defying Trump by dressing as frogs, chickens, and bananas.
-Several Donald J. Trumps put in appearances, including one in diapers and gold-colored flesh.
+Some took their cue from those in Portland, Oregon who refused to be intimidated by Trump’s threats, comically defying him by dressing as frogs, chickens, and bananas.
+Several ‘Donald J. Trumps ‘ put in appearances, including one who wore diapers and who had painted his flesh gold.

-Those demonstrators who came just as themselves often carried catchy signage.
-I particularly liked the group that brought an ANTIFA Registration trolly, going so far as to outline the the benefits that come with membership in the non-existent organization.
 And of course, there was Nadine, a seasoned organizer and demonstrator who dressed as a frog while carrying her signature bed sheet strung between two metal poles.
 Across her belly, she had scrawled the phrase, “AMPHIFA.”
-I first met her at the 2024 Republican National Convention in Milwaukee, Wisconsin.
+I first met Nadine at the 2024 Republican National Convention in Milwaukee, Wisconsin.
 Since then, I have run into her six or seven times.
 She is regularly pictured on the front pages of the New York Times and Washington Post.

-I had wondered whether Trump’s National Guard forces stationed on the National Mall might impede the rally or march.
-No guard members were anywhere in sight, evidence that the deployment of the guard was performative rather than designed to curb largely non-existent criminal activity on the Mall.
-Nobody was going to be shot in the legs today.
+I had wondered whether Trump’s National Guard forces might impede the rally or march.
+No guard members were anywhere in sight, evidence that the deployment of the guard was performative rather than designed to curb the largely fictitious criminal activity on the Mall.
+Nobody would be shot in the legs today.
 And why should they be?
-Contrary to Trump’s characterization of the Far Left as violent, the people who turned out today were orderly, peaceful, and friendly.
+Contrary to Trump’s characterization of the Far Left as violent, the people who turned out today were orderly and friendly.
 Perfect ladies and gentlemen, unlike the hoards of Trump supporters who attacked the Capitol on January 6th.

 At the Department of Justice, the demonstrators faced the building’s entrance, screaming obscenities at Attorney General Pam Bondi.
-I heard one demonstrator throw down the “C” word, but plenty of others joined in, directing angry, profanity-laced phrases at Bondi through bullhorns.
+I heard one demonstrator throw down the “C” word, but plenty of others joined in, directing angry, profanity-laden phrases at Bondi through bullhorns.
 Given that today was a workday, Bondi might actually have heard the ruckus.

-Several months ago, U.S. Secretary of Labor Lori Chavez-DeRemer decided to extend her obsequious praise of Trump during cabinet meetings to the Department of Labor (“DOL”) by draping a large banner emblazoned with “Our Dear Leader’s” portrait from the roof DOL’s headquarters.
 Today, the marchers all wanted to pose in front of the DOL, with the banner in the background.
 Quite the photo op, particularly when the images are uploaded to Instagram.
 I saw a number of middle fingers pointing in the direction of the banner.

 From the DOL’s headquarters, the demonstrators made their way up Capitol Hill, stopping in front of the U.S. Supreme Court to call out the conservative justices who have blessed so many of Trump’s actions on an expedited basis without issuing written opinions explaining the decisions.